LeftFoot2/cowboy/README.md

-# cowboy
+# tracker business logic
-for cowboy internet interactions
+for tracker business logic to interact with cowboy